nevinmathew/Quarkus-crud/README.md

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+If you want to learn more about Quarkus, please visit its website: https://quarkus.io/.

-Here is a good source of [documentation](https://gandrille.github.io/tech-notes/Reactive_and_microservices/Java_microframeworks/Quarkus/2020%20quarkus-fascicle-understanding-v1.pdf)
+If you're looking for comprehensive documentation, you can find a valuable resource [here](https://gandrille.github.io/tech-notes/Reactive_and_microservices/Java_microframeworks/Quarkus/2020%20quarkus-fascicle-understanding-v1.pdf)

 ## Quarkus Initializer